 Three different individuals - Krantz, Murray and Tyrone Mordt - posted tournament wins as individuals and all six golfers that competed in tournament play last season placed in eighth place or better during the season.
 As a team, UT Arlington golfers compiled 19 top-10 finishes and 37 in the top 20.
 As a team, the Mavericks finished the year ranked 53rd by golfstat.com.

 Rees arrived at UT Arlington after spending three years at Texas Lutheran, where he helped lead both the men's and women's teams to national prominence.
 After taking over the men's squad in September 1996, the team made three consecutive appearances in the NAIA national tournament, where the Bulldogs finished seventh in 1997, fourth in 1998 and sixth in 1999.
 Texas Lutheran's women's golf team began play on the varsity level in 1997-98, and under Rees' guidance, finished ninth overall in the NAIA's national championship tournament in its first season before finishing second in 1999.

 Prior to his stint at Texas Lutheran, Rees spent one year as the associate head coach of Scottsdale (Ariz.)
 CC, where his men's squad was ranked No. 1 in the nation.

 Rees' first head coaching job came at his alma mater, Emporia State in Kansas.
-He was named the head coach at just 21 years of age, which makes him one of the few collegiate head coaches in history to have been placed in charge of any program at that young of an age.
+He was named the head coach at just 21 years of age, making him one of the youngest head coaches in college history.
 During his four-year run as Emporia State's head coach, Rees developed an NAIA and NCAA Division II top-10 program and was named the district's Coach of the Year four consecutive years from 1990-93.